The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: An alternative Higgstory

 The tachyonically-enhanced Higgs energy-density evolves as radiation $\sim a^{-4}$ over the decaying inflaton background energy $\sim a^{-6}$, eventually overtaking it \cite{Allahverdi:2020bys,Bettoni:2021qfs}.
-If stability is enforced, this natural mechanism can lead to the onset of radiation domination within a few $e$-folds of post-inflationary expansion \cite{Laverda:2023uqv}.
+If stability is enforced, this natural mechanism can lead to the onset of radiation domination within a few $e$-folds of post-inflationary expansion \cite{Bettoni:2021zhq}.
 In other words, the higher degree of instability caused by the non-minimal coupling to curvature has the advantage of producing a sufficient number of particles to heat the Universe in the Higgs sector alone, i.e. without invoking unknown inflaton couplings or introducing additional degrees of freedom beyond SM.
-Identifying the Higgs with a so-called \textit{reheaton} field imposes extra constraints on the scale of kination $\mathcal{H}_{\rm kin}$ and, given that in our setup $\mathcal{H}_{\rm kin} \approx \mathcal{H}_{\rm inf}$, we obtain a lower bound on the inflationary scale as well.
-The non-minimal coupling term becomes secondary over time as it decreases with $\mathcal{H}^2$, the local minima approach the origin and the Higgs begins its oscillatory phase in an almost-quartic potential.
+Identifying the Higgs with a so-called \textit{reheaton} field imposes extra constraints on the scale of kination $\mathcal{H}_{\rm kin}$ and, given that in our setup $\mathcal{H}_{\rm kin} \approx \mathcal{H}_{\rm inf}$, we obtain a lower bound on the inflationary scale as well. \footnote{Approximating $\mathcal{H}_{\rm inf}$ to be constant allows us to derive constraints independently of the exact inflationary model.
+However, the stability of the EW vacuum can be influenced by a departure from perfect de Sitter expansion caused by Planck-suppressed operators, see \cite{Fumagalli:2019ohr} for a detailed analysis.} The non-minimal coupling term becomes secondary over time as it decreases with $\mathcal{H}^2$, the local minima approach the origin and the Higgs begins its oscillatory phase in an almost-quartic potential.
 After about one $e$-fold of tachyonic instability, parametric resonance can lead to the production of SM particles, especially of gauge bosons \cite{Enqvist:2013kaa, Enqvist:2016mqj}, since the production of fermions is suppressed by Pauli blocking effects \cite{Greene:2000ew}.
 This process can last several $e$-folds and populates the Universe with SM particles before the end of the heating phase.
 In spite of this, the macroscopic dynamics of the heating stage is due almost entirely to the Higgs, as we show in Appendix \ref{app:higgs_coupled_sm}.
 The typical energy-density of the daughter particles produced within the first oscillations of the Higgs is only a small fraction of the Higgs energy-density and, therefore, does not play a significant role in the heating dynamics.
-Nonetheless, the resonant production enhances the daughter fields energy-density over time, together with a purely thermodynamical redistribution of energy within the primordial plasma, which lasts $\mathcal{O}(10)$ $e$-folds \cite{Laverda:2023uqv}.
+Nonetheless, resonant production enhances the daughter fields energy-density over time, together with a purely thermodynamical redistribution of energy within the primordial plasma, which lasts $\mathcal{O}(10)$ $e$-folds \cite{Bettoni:2021zhq,Laverda:2023uqv}.